 Incorporating such a substantial expenditure into your business financial records could potentially lead to your business reporting a loss for the year.
 This loss may subsequently be used to offset tax payments from a previous year.
 Both temporary full expensing and loss carryback initiatives are active in the current financial year for qualified asset acquisitions and eligible businesses.
 Consequently, if you're contemplating the acquisition of a new truck within this year, giving thoughtful attention to the tax advantages linked to financing could yield substantial benefits.

 Do you know what accounting method your business implements?
 Many business owners leave all that to their accountant and just go with the flow, often over many years.
 But with the current temporary full expensing measures in place, it may be time to look into this aspect of your business.

 There are two types of accounting methods – Cash Accounting and Accruals Accounting.
 The key difference is in the timing of when income and expenses are posted to the accounts.
 But they also affect the suitability of loan types and that can flow through to realising some tax benefits through truck loans.

-The accounting method used by a business can be changed but must operate through the entire financial year.
-So if you’re business uses the accruals method and you’d like to change to the cash method to take advantage of the Chattel Mortgage temporary full expensing combo with your upcoming truck acquisition – the start of the financial year is the time to discuss the possibility of a change with your accountant.
+The accounting method chosen by a business can be altered, but the change must remain consistent throughout the entire financial year.
+Hence, if your business currently employs the accruals method and you're contemplating a switch to the cash method to take advantage of the synergies between Chattel Mortgage and temporary full expensing, the start of the financial year provides an opportune time to consult your accountant about the possibility of making this transition.

 Maximising Truck Loan Opportunities